 If you declare the wrong lock type on your policy, this could invalidate your home cover.

 For example, if you claim that you have a five-lever mortice deadlock on your front door when you don't.

 If you’re not sure what lock you have, give your insurer a call and they can talk you through the range of locks available.
 Or, you can find this information right here in this guide.

 Usually activated by an electronic fob, instead of a key, transmitting signals via Bluetooth or WI-FI.
 A smart lock serves many purposes.
 It can notify the owner when the front door is opened.
-They can be opened remotely to allow entrance to a friend or family member.
+Doors can be opened remotely to allow entrance to a friend or family member.

 A mortice deadlock is one of the most common types of door lock, usually set within the lower half of timber doors.
 It normally has a slender long mortice key and it is lockable from inside or outside offering medium-level security.